apiel/zicBox/zicRack/note.md

 - should we remove EQ ?

+- hardware
+  - there is 4 btn to select what to edit from the engine
+  - if seq step selected, then the step is editable with encoder.
+To exit, just click on 4 button to edit synth value...

 ## prompt

 please just modify the code to add this feature.
 Generate all code.
 But dont modify anything which is not related with this feature.
 Again dont modify code unecessarly, only implement the feature.
 Keep " // Skip format" comments